 Prospective undergrads:

 Hands-on undergraduate work in the lab primarily occurs through work-study positions, credit-based opportunities (e.g., ROP, REP, EEB397, EEB497, EEB498), and summer research fellowships (e.g., USRAs).
 Work-study opportunities will be advertised on CLNx.
-The next opportunity will be summer 2024 work-study positions.

 If you are interested in joining the group as an undergraduate, please contact me by email with brief responses to the following prompts in addition to a resume and an unofficial transcript.